mystborn/PS4Mono/README.md

 <code>PS4Mono.InputManager.GamepadAxisDeadZone = value;</code>

 The prgram only looks for new controllers every 2 seconds, so dont expect your game to react to new input immediately.
+You can change this in the source code inside the RawInputDeviceManager class if it's an issue.
+It's just an arbitrary number.

+Big thanks to www.pinvoke.net and https://github.com/andyedinborough/aenetmail